 Suspended Laptop Compartment

 Suspended off the bottom of the bag, the Techonaut's laptop compartment offers just-right padding without adding bulk or weight.
 Don't plan to carry a laptop?
 Know that most of the padding and construction of the compartment would be there regardless to offer comfort to your back and structure for the bag itself.
+Accessible from an exterior zipper and separated from the rest of the main compartment, your laptop will always be easily accessible even when your bag is fully packed.

 The Techonaut 30 will fit laptops up to the size of the 16" MacBook Pro or Microsoft Surface Book 2 15".
-The Techonaut 45 will fit just about any laptop out there.

 Skeleton Back Panel